 - Forced-labor construction projects in Stalin’s Gulag system: From the 1930s to the 1950s, many of the Soviet Union’s largest industrial and transport facilities were built by prisoners at the cost of millions of lives.
 The Moscow News provides this information graphic.

 - Famous Monuments: These massive, majestic, and sometimes mysterious monuments are reminders of what happens when humans put their minds to the task of great construction.
-Objects include the Taj Mahal, Eiffel Tower and the Great Wall of China.
+Objects include the Taj Mahal, the Eiffel Tower, and the Great Wall of China.

 - From Steam Engines to the Mobile Universe: In the late 19th century, the railroads began connecting cities and towns throughout the world.
 Today, the global digital network gives news definitions to space and time.
 This graphic shows the timeline for interconnectivity.